Security

 • We utilize AES-256 for all data encrypted at rest.

-When writing interactive queries from the IDE, for example: “select * from customers limit 100,” the data from your customers table will pass through the dbt Cloud infrastructure on the way to your browser.
-Data does not live on our servers outside of your ephemeral session.
+For development purposes, analysts can write queries from the IDE against development data, for example: “select * from customers limit 100,” the data from your development customers table will pass through the dbt Cloud infrastructure on the way to your browser.
+Data does not live on our servers outside of your ephemeral session. dbt Labs employees are not able to access those sessions.
 Data is not written to disc.
+Upon request for Enterprise accounts, this IDE Preview functionality can be disabled.

 dbt Cloud stores the following data persistently: